Instructional Skill Level Descriptions

 Successful completion of Level 4 requires:

-• Swim 25 yards freestyle with proper body position, kicking, and aligned bilateral side breathing
+• Swim 25 yards freestyle or two widths of the pool with proper body position, kicking and aligned bilateral side breathing

-• Swim 14 yards backstroke with streamline shooter push-offs, proper head and body positions, shoulder and hip rotation, aligned entries, and kicks, and shallow-depth pull pushing water back
+• Swim 25 yards backstroke with streamline shooter push-offs, proper head and body positions, shoulder and hip rotation, aligned entries and kicks, and shallow-depth pull pushing water back

 Ages 4+